What is NRV?

 How to Calculate Net Realizable Value (NRV)

-The net realizable value (NRV) is used to appraise the value of an asset, namely inventory and accounts receivable (A/R).
+The net realizable value (NRV) is an accounting method to appraise the value of an asset, namely inventory and accounts receivable (A/R).

-Per GAAP accounting standards – specifically the principle of conservatism – the value of assets must be recorded on a historical basis in an effort to prevent companies from inflating the carrying value of their assets.
+In accordance with the principle of conservatism, the value of assets must be recorded on a historical basis per U.S. GAAP accounting standards to impede companies from inflating the carrying value of their assets.

-For instance, inventory is recognized on the balance sheet at either the historical cost or the market value – whichever is lower, so companies cannot overstate the inventory’s value.
+For example, a publicly-traded company must recognize the value of its inventory on the balance sheet at either the historical cost or the market value, based on whichever option is lower.

-- Step 1 → Determine the Expected Sale Price, i.e. the Fair Market Value
+- Determine the Expected Sale Price, i.e. the Fair Market Value (FMV)

-- Step 2 → Calculate the Total Costs Associated with the Asset Sale, i.e. Marketing, Advertising, Delivery
+- Calculate the Total Costs Associated with the Asset Sale, i.e. Marketing, Advertising, Delivery

-- Step 3 → Subtract the Sale or Disposal Costs from the Expected Sale Price
+- Subtract the Sale or Disposal Costs from the Expected Sale Price

 NRV Calculation Example